Clamp

 Nesting

 One of the primary reasons I've used SASS was because of it's rule nesting, something CSS didn't have.
 Well not anymore, as of December 2023, this feature works across the latest devices and major browser versions.
-It allows you tu write CSS in a more concise way, eliminating tons of duplicate rule selectors from you code
+It allows you to write CSS in a more concise way, eliminating tons of duplicate rule selectors from you code

 .grid {